 Implementing a GEO/AISEO Link Building Strategy

 Successfully implementing a GEO/AISEO link-building strategy requires a structured approach that combines traditional and modern techniques, tailored to your target region.
-Here’s a step-by-step.
+Here is a step-by-step breakdown of how we recommend approaching it.

 1. Audit Existing Backlinks

 Before you start chasing new links, take a close look at the backlinks you already have.
-Not every link helps—some can even hurt your SEO if they’re from spammy or unrelated sites.
-Sources.
+Not every link helps.
+Some can even hurt your SEO if they come from spammy or unrelated sites, so the goal is to keep the strongest sources and clean out the rest.

 Steps for an effective audit: